flytreeleft/nexus3-keycloak-plugin/README.md

 The new version is compatible with the old version.

 If there is something wrong after you upgrade to the new version.
-**DO NOT DO ANY SAVE or UPDATE ACTIONS**, just go back to the old version and restart, then create a issue to report your problem.
+**DO NOT DO ANY SAVE or UPDATE ACTIONS**, just go back to the old version and restart Nexus3, then create a issue to report your problem.

 ## Prerequisites